PostHog/posthog.com/contents/docs/deployment/deploy-aws.md

 ## Why AWS

 AWS provides a similar containerized PostHog environment.
-Through the use of AWS fargate, we are able to provide a *"pay what you use"* platform to prevent overpaying!
+Through the use of AWS Fargate, we are able to provide a *"pay what you use"* platform to prevent overpaying!

-Likewise, we maintain a CloudFormation [config](https://github.com/PostHog/deployment/blob/master/aws/cloudformation/ecs/posthog.yaml) to deploy Posthog with Redis and Postgres on an AWS stack.
+Likewise, we maintain a CloudFormation [config](https://github.com/PostHog/deployment/blob/master/aws/cloudformation/ecs/posthog.yaml) to deploy PostHog with Redis and Postgres on an AWS stack.

 > If you're new to CloudFormations and want to learn more and how to use them, check out these [AWS Docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html).